Moment Consistency of the Exchangeably Weighted Bootstrap for Semiparametric M-Estimation: Preliminary

 \item[W4.] $\lim_{\lambda\rightarrow\infty}\lim\sup_{n\rightarrow\infty} \sup_{t\geq\lambda}t^{2}P_W(W_{n1}>t)=0$.

-\item[W5.] $(1/n)\sum_{i=1}^{n}(W_{ni}-1)^{2}\overset{P_W}{\longrightarrow}c^{2}>0$. \end{enumerate} Condition W3 is slightly stronger than the bounded second moment but is implied whenever $(2+\epsilon)$ absolute moment exists for any $\epsilon>0$; see Appendix~\ref{ineapp}.
+\item[W5.] $(1/n)\sum_{i=1}^{n}(W_{ni}-1)^{2}\overset{P_W}{\longrightarrow}c^{2}>0$. \end{enumerate} Condition W3 is slightly stronger than the bounded second moment but is implied whenever a $(2+\epsilon)$ absolute moment exists for some $\epsilon>0$; see Appendix~\ref{ineapp}.
 By the Markov's inequality, Condition W4 is satisfied if the $(2+\epsilon')$ moment of $W_{n1}$ is finite for some $\epsilon'>0$.
-The value of $c$ in W5 is independent of $n$ and depends on the resampling method, e.g., $c=1$ for nonparametric bootstrap.
+The value of $c$ depends on the resampling method, e.g., $c=1$ for nonparametric bootstrap.
 The bootstrap weights corresponding to nonparametric bootstrap satisfy W1--W5.
-In the below, we present several bootstrap examples satisfying W1 -- W5 as shown in Praestgaard and Wellner (1993) in which we can find more details.
+Below, we present several bootstrap examples satisfying W1 -- W5 as shown in Praestgaard and Wellner (1993) where we can find more details on the sampling schemes.

 {\it Example 1. i.i.d.-Weighted Bootstraps}